Citrus Bowl: Capital One Bowl (2003–2014)

+Citrus Bowl (2015–present)

-Following the 2014 game, Capital One ceased its sponsorship of the bowl, and moved its sponsorship to the Orange Bowl.
-Buffalo Wild Wings was announced as the new title sponsor of the bowl game in 2014.
-Buffalo Wild Wings had previously been the title sponsor of what is now the Cactus Bowl.
-In the offseason of 2017, Buffalo Wild Wings ceased sponsoring the bowl as the search for a new sponsor is ongoing.
+Buffalo Wild Wings was announced as the new sponsor of the bowl game, which was renamed as Citrus Bowl, for the January 2015 edition.
+Buffalo Wild Wings had previously been the title sponsor of what had been the Insight Bowl.
+In the offseason of 2017, Buffalo Wild Wings ceased sponsoring the bowl.
+Following sponsorship by Overton's (2018) and Vrbo (2019–2022), Kellogg's became the title sponsor in November 2022, via its Cheez-It brand.

-The 2016 season game was played on December 31, the first time in 30 years that the game was not played on January 1 or 2nd.
+The 2016 season game was played on December 31, the first time in 30 years that the game was not played on January 1 or 2.

 Conference tie-ins

 From 1968 through 1975, the bowl featured the Mid-American Conference (MAC) champion against an opponent from the Southern Conference (1968–1971), the Southeastern Conference (SEC) (1973–1974), or an at-large opponent (1972, 1975).
 MAC teams were 6–2 during those games.

 As the major football conferences relaxed restrictions on post-season play in the mid-1970s, the bowl went to a matchup between two at-large teams from major conferences, with one school typically (but not always) from the South.

 From the 1987 season through the 1991 season, the bowl featured the Atlantic Coast Conference (ACC) champion against an at-large opponent.
 ACC teams were 3–2 during those games.

 From the 1992 season through the 2015 season, the bowl featured an SEC vs. Big Ten matchup – the SEC won 14 of those games, while the Big Ten won 10.

 During the 1990s, the second-place finisher in the SEC typically went to this bowl.
 Florida coach Steve Spurrier, speaking to the fact that Tennessee occupied that spot three of four years as Florida finished first, famously quipped "You can't spell 'Citrus' without U-T!"

 Currently, the bowl has tie-ins with the SEC and the Big Ten, holding the first selection after the CFP selection process for both conferences.
 Since the formation of the CFP, the Citrus Bowl has a chance to occasionally host an ACC team, replacing the Big Ten representative.
 This will happen the years in which the Orange Bowl is not a CFP semi-final game and selects a Big Ten team to match against their ACC team.
 This happened following the 2016 season, as the Orange Bowl was not a CFP semi-final and invited Michigan of the Big Ten to face Florida State of the ACC; the Citrus Bowl then invited Louisville of the ACC to face LSU of the SEC.
 The next year, Wisconsin was invited to the Orange Bowl, so the SEC's LSU was pitted against Notre Dame, who received an invite in lieu of an ACC team.